Rod Tomlinson – Co-School Chair

 Brett was seriously considering answering an advertisement for Steiner Teachers in Anchorage, Alaska when a colleague from Tarremah informed him of a position that was vacant here, which he applied for instead.
 In his own words, “I mean, it’s not as exotic as the Land of the Midnight Sun.
 But there’s a wonderful lack of Sarah Palin here, which has to count for something…”

-Bruce Warner – Secondary Teacher
+Bruce Warner – Primary Teacher

 Bruce studied anthroposophy for many years prior to becoming a teacher and continues to study in the pursuit of knowledge.

 Elise Blacher – Primary Teacher

 Elise is both a class teacher and craft teacher in the primary school.
 She enjoys working with an integrated curriculum and bringing each topic to life with craft, activities, songs, movement as well as written work.